garynewby/PianoKeyboard/README.md

 GLNPianoView
 ============

-A piano keyboard view, written in Swift 4.0.
+An iOS piano keyboard view, written in Swift 4.0.
-Has an IBInspectable key count and show notes properties, and IB_DESIGNABLE preview.
+Has an IBDesignable preview in interface builder with IBInspectable properties for:
+- Number of keys
+- Hide/show note names on keys
+- Black key height and width
 All image elements are drawn using Core Graphics.

 ![alt tag](https://github.com/garynewby/GLNPianoView/raw/master/screen.png)